 Students selling drug paraphernalia are processed in the following way:

 • Student will receive a 10 day out-of-school suspension.
 Rescinding of suspensions are not offered to students who sell drugs or drug paraphernalia.
-Maximum penalty is expulsion from Leon County Schools and recommendation for prosecution.
+Maximum penalty is expulsion from Leon County Schools and recommendation to the LCSO for prosecution.